-The U.S. Department of Education Foreign Language and Area Studies (FLAS) Fellowships program provides academic-year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist deserving undergraduate students and graduate students undergoing training in modern foreign languages and related area or international studies.
+The U.S. Department of Education Foreign Language and Area Studies (FLAS) Fellowships program provides academic-year and summer fellowships to support undergraduate and graduate students with training in modern foreign languages and related area or international studies.

 The purpose of the program is to enrich the nation’s pool of area and international specialists.
 Applicants should be planning to use their training to teach, to serve in government or international agencies, or to engage in other work that advances American understanding of other countries.

-The academic-year undergraduate award provides a stipend of $5,000 and up to $10,000 in fees and tuition
+The academic-year FLAS undergraduate student award provides a stipend of $5,000 and up to $10,000 in fees and tuition.

 FLAS fellowships are awarded through the following UCLA International Institute centers.
 For detailed information and application requirements, please contact the center that administers your language of interest.